BlockSigner/business-guide/source/aes/AESsetup.rst

 .. image:: aes_register2.png
     :class: with-shadow

-You will be taken to a form to enter your company details.
+- You will be taken to a form to enter your company details.
 Once you submit the form, the AES for Business registration will start.

-**What happens next?**

-- You will receive 2 documents to sign:
+- You will then receive 2 documents to sign:

  1. **GlobalSign Schedule C**: Customer Digital Signing Service Acknowledgement and Agreement (Article 2.1 is relevant to your company.)